-Eventually we tore ourselves away and headed up into the fort, closely followed by a small bus and a pair of taxis.
-The bus stopped in the open area inside the outer wall, but the taxis pressed higher, squeezing through a stone archway, the first sounding a warning on his horn.
+Eventually we tore ourselves away from the view and headed up into the fort, closely followed by a small bus and a pair of taxis.
+The bus stopped in the open area inside the outer wall, but the taxis pressed higher, squeezing through a stone archway, with the first taxi sounding a warning on his horn.
 We followed them and the road continued up between houses with flower filled window boxes and metal balconies, along which washing fluttered overhead.
 There was a large domed church with bells and a museum.
 We decided to visit the museum, which meant more stairs to climb.
 The walls of the staircase were lined with old photographs, with captions in Italian.
 We arrived at a landing where an old three piece suite had been thoughtfully placed for those needing to rest before tackling the next story, but we pressed on to the top.
 There was another sofa and chair before a doorway barred by a red tape and a sign promising guided tours in Italian, English and German.
-Peering over the tape through the doorway we could see rooms displaying household items, old tools to the left and embroideries to the right.
+Peering over the tape through the doorway we could see rooms displaying household items, old tools to the right and embroideries to the left.
 All was silent.
 The place felt deserted and we had turned to go back down, when a girl appeared and asked if we wished to see the museum for three Euros.
 When we did she let us through the tape and after checking we were English took us into the room with the tools and asked us to sit on long wooden benches behind the doorway.
-She disappeared again and came back with laminated cards, which we were to read, before making our own way round.
+We waited politely for the English speaking guide.
+The same girl came back with laminated cards, these were the English guides, which we could read, before making our own way round.
 The cards told a story, the tale of a young poet arrested in his world tour by the love of a local girl, causing him to go native for a while before resuming his travels, promising to return.
-She then died of TB, but managed to send him a letter absolving him of his promise, which inspired a torrent of purple prose from the young man, for which he became renown.
-These artefacts on display were the sort of objects people of that time would have used in a typical household setting, though of course the rooms of this museum were more exalted than those that would have been inhabited by a local fisherman’s daughter.
+She then died of TB, but managed to send him a letter absolving him of his promise to come back for her.
+This inspired a torrent of purple prose from the young man, for which he became renown.
+The artefacts on display were the sort of objects people of that time would have used in a typical household setting, though of course the rooms of this museum were more exalted than those that would have been inhabited by a local fisherman’s daughter.
 After we had finished reading the girl took the cards back, in case there should be a spate of further English visitors, and we were free to make our way round.
 In a room of lace making cushions and spindles was a drawing of the local beauty herself, rather in the style of Leonardo Di Caprio in Titanic.
 This room led out to a terrace with stunning views and a charming collection of succulents.
 The final room was actually a shop of artefacts the museum had obviously been given, but for which it had no space.
 There was some beautiful lacework, crochet and embroidery and various small tranklements of dubious value.
 All in all well worth the three Euros and the climb to the Sleeping Beauty eerie.